Azasakhe/Netflix/Sync-watched-status-with-Netflix.md

 -Do the _purge cache_ from add-on expert settings<br/>
 -Reboot Kodi

-### When i stop playback the resume is not updated

-The synchronization requires updates to be sent from the first minute of playback, therefore the resume will be updated only after the first minute of the played video, then if you press stop before this minute no changes will be saved.

 ### How to manually change state watched

 By default Kodi provide these context menu:<br/>